Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 It enlights that issues occur when there is not enough space on TOP and/or LEFT screen sides to display the tail, creating some *backdraft* tail that displays over the text.<BR>
 We note that, apart for just displaying what fits the screen, there is no particular issue with BOTTOM or RIGHT sides of the screen.<BR>
-We will also note that, despite there is no tail to be meant to be shown on middle screenshot (`AlignH` & `AlignV` both set to `Center`), it still create for some reason a single and unwanted pixel in the upper-left corner.
+We will also note that, despite there is no tail to be meant to be shown on middle screenshot (`AlignH` & `AlignV` both set to `Center`), it still creates, for some reason, a single and unwanted pixel dot in the upper-left corner.

 ![Bubble Tails_NEG](https://github.com/user-attachments/assets/02469597-30d5-4695-9698-f94061657ffb)